aehng/Lecture-Notes/Using_Git/Advanced_Git.md

 1. The reflog isn't backed up anywhere.
 Notably, running `git push` does **not** sync it to the remote server.
 2. Reflog entries have an expiration date.
 Exactly when they will expire is hard to say; it could be weeks or months into the future.
     *   You can manually clean the reflog by running `git gc` (garbage collect) or `git reflog expire`.
-    *   In any event, reflog entries cannot be before you cloned the repo.
+    *   In any event, there can not be any reflog entries for events before the repo was cloned.

 ## Get rid of *uncommitted* changes with `git checkout` or `git restore`